-It’s that time of year: Your least favorite friend couple is posting on Insta all about their apple picking adventure, replete with sunny skies, blushed apples, Bean boots and natty outfits; your aunts are fighting over who makes the best apple pie (neither, they’re both dry); and you can’t visit your local farmer’s market without feeling like you’re being bombarded by overpriced apple juice and apples that look like they got good doses of steroids.
+It’s that time of year: Your least favorite friend couple is posting on Insta all about their apple picking adventure; your aunts are fighting over who makes the best apple pie; and you can’t visit your local farmer’s market without feeling like you’re being bombarded by overpriced apple juice.

 But there’s one good thing about apple season: cider.
 Yes, the adult kind.
 And we’re not talking that sickly-sweet, headache-in-a-bottle stuff you drank in college.
 (Looking at you, Angry Orchard.)
-We’re talking grown up craft cider, treated with the same care and attention as your annoying ex-boyfriend’s favorite small batch IPA.
+We’re talking craft cider, treated with the same care and attention as your annoying ex-boyfriend’s favorite microbrewery IPA.

 While France is generally considered the world capital of wine, few people know that the country produces some of the best hard apple cider in the world.
 The apple-loving northwest region of Normandy is famous for its mostly-local production of cider.
 French cider is hard to find in the States, where domestic apple products dominate the market, but that doesn’t mean it’s not worth seeking out.

 French cidre tends to be lighter, sweeter, and lower ABV than comparable ciders in the US or UK.
 A process called keeving is used to slow down fermentation and produce a sweeter, more flavorful cider.
 There are two main types: cidre brut, which is drier (though still sweet) with an ABV around 4.5%; and cidre doux, which is sweet, as the name suggests, and can be as low as 2 or 3% ABV.
 These ciders are typically served alongside galettes bretonnes, or buckwheat crepes (not to be confused with fruit galettes, a kind of rustic pie).
 Bonus: these crepes and the cider itself are both gluten free!